Preparing to join SPH and moving to Boston

 Boston, MA 02215 USA

 On-campus housing is not available for SPH students.
 Once you have explored Boston-area neighborhoods, begin your housing search and plan to finalize your accommodations as soon as possible.
-Visit our Housing page for more information and resources.
+Visit the Housing Resources page for more information and resources.

 Housing is typically available for students to move in on the first of the month, but if you arrive in Boston before the start of your lease, you will want to arrange for temporary housing with a hotel or hostel:

 Working While a Student

 Working while on a student visa requires you to follow the rules and procedures for employment established by Boston University, the United States Citizenship and Immigration Services (USCIS), and their sponsoring agencies.
 For more information, visit the ISSO Employment and Internship page.
 If you have any questions regarding your Visa status or working on-campus, contact the International Students & Scholars Office at email@example.com or 617-353-3565.